California Dried Fruit and Nuts

 Prunes are loaded with Vitamin A, Potassium, Vitamin B6, and Dietary Fiber.

-A high-fiber diet including prunes and nuts are believed to reduce the risk of heart disease and diabetes.
+A high-fiber diet including prunes is believed to reduce the risk of heart disease and diabetes.

 Since Roman Times, Polyphenolic antioxidants are believed to promote good health.